2020 Alcan 5000 Rally

 Other competitors fulfilled their dreams: seeing the Northern Lights and the Arctic Ocean, driving on an ice road, witnessing the soft pastels of Arctic sunrises, reaching Tuktoyaktuk and the Arctic Circle for the first time, understanding what -40 degrees actually feels like, as well as experiencing Alaska and the famous Iditarod dog sled races.

 Life up north is very different.
 Vast expanses of nature surround giving, kind, hard-working people.
 The locals we encountered were very friendly.
-From the carving artist at the 70 Mile House General Store to the Alaskans who helped us locate the Iditarod race course, it was the people who truly made this trip special.
+From the carving artist at the 70 Mile House General Store to the Alaskans who helped us locate the Iditarod racecourse, it was the people who truly made this trip special.
 Between the rally group, the locals, and Andy, it was an epic adventure I won’t soon forget.

 Honoring Great Friends

-This year’s rally was dedicated to notable racers and Alcan 5000 friends whom were recently lost: Gary Bockman, Jim Elder, Greg Misbach, Paul Oskamp, Steve Richards, Steve Skogmo, Ramey Stroud, and the legendary off-road racer Rod Hall, whose career included approximately 180 race wins with a streak of 35 back-to-back victories in the ’80s.
+This year’s rally was dedicated to notable racers and Alcan 5000 friends who were recently lost: Gary Bockman, Jim Elder, Greg Misbach, Paul Oskamp, Steve Richards, Steve Skogmo, Ramey Stroud, and the legendary off-road racer Rod Hall, whose career included approximately 180 race wins with a streak of 35 back-to-back victories in the ’80s.
 Rod Hall was the only person to race 50 consecutive Baja 1000s.
 Whereas other teams have a 50 percent chance to finish a race, Hall’s percentage was 50 percent to win that race.

 In 1986, Rod Hall competed in the summer Alcan 5000 Rally in a Mitsubishi-built Dodge Raider, similar to the Mitsubishi Pajero we piloted in 2020.
 Hall’s team was one of only five teams to reach Inuvik, Northwest Territories, that year.